DaniloMachuca/DaniloMachuca/README.md

 I'm passionate about technology and web development.
 I enjoy building modern, functional, and well-structured user interfaces.
 I'm always exploring new tools, frameworks, and advanced concepts to improve my skills.

 Currently, I'm focused on front-end development using JavaScript and modern tools.
 I also work with APIs and AJAX to build dynamic applications.
-In addition, I occasionally study C, C++, and Python to deepen my understanding of programming.

 ---